Gabri432/angular-personal-website/docs/assets/blog-content/this-is-my-story.md

 <br />

 Did you find a typo?
 Do you have a suggestion?
-You can go [here](https://github.com/Gabri432/angular-personal-website/issues/new)!
+You can go <a href="https://github.com/Gabri432/angular-personal-website/issues/new" target="_blank" title="Go to the Github repository">here</a>!